Before doing this activity you may need to read the text you will find at the end

 That box is too small.
 It ______________________ be enough for all the apples. | won't / isn't going to |

 Is it all wrong?
-Ok, I ______________________ it again, don't worry | will do / 'm going to do |
+Ok, I ______________________ it again, don't worry | 'm going to do / will do |

 In English we can talk about the future using different tenses and auxiliaries.
 Many students think that we use WILL to form the future tense, but grammarians often say there is no “future tense”, only “ways of expressing future".
 Most times we talk about the future we do not use WILL, and many of the times we use WILL we are not talking about the future.